 Lame dick jokes

-I went vegan after I got married.
-So I am married to a non-vegan, raising a vegan kid.
+I went vegan after marriage.
+So I am in a marriage with a non-vegan, raising a vegan kid.

 Hell on earth

 I have been through two relationships after becoming vegan.
 I've been vegan for seven years.
 I first became vegan halfway through my marriage of eight years.
 It was like hell on earth because I would get made fun of, he would tell me he didn't care about the places that we went to‚ if it didn't have vegan options.
 He was just very rude and cruel about it.
 But then about nine months after I became vegan, he became [vegan], and he liked it.
 But then he stopped after about six months and was an omnivore again.
 It was very difficult to deal with because we were also raising a child together and his opinions towards food also affected our child.
 My relationship after I got divorced was similar.
 He ate meat and I told him in the beginning that he would need to either be vegan or vegetarian or it wouldn't work.
 He decided to become vegetarian—but whenever we would get an argument or other things when he was out and about he would sneak meat at fast food restaurants and things of this nature without telling me. —Bridgett Baker, 38, Texas